Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 CREDITS
 This unofficial version couldn't have been created without following contributions:
-- the whole Open Rails Development Team and Open Rails Management Team, that have generated the off, by cesarBLG (PR #1115) *- NEW: Handle null control active locomotive, by cesarBLG (PR #1123) *- NEW: Add missing es.po files, by cjakeman (PR #1129)icial Open Rails version
+- the whole Open Rails Development Team and Open Rails Management Team, that have generated the official Open Rails version
 - the Monogame Development Team                                                                                   #
 - Peter Gulyas, who created the first Monogame version of Open Rails
 - perpetualKid